Share your deployment goals, market and timeline, and a Telcore specialist will get back to you

 Technical parameters

-SGW acts as a link between the radio access network and the packet gateway, ensuring data transmission continuity during subscriber movement
+SGW routes user traffic between the radio access network and the packet gateway while maintaining session continuity during mobility events

 (01)